britneywxy/Projects/README.md

 - Machine Learning Model Development

 ### Computer Science & AI Projects
-Technical projects implemented in Python and Java, targeting artificial intelligence applications and computational solutions.
+Technical projects implemented in Python, Java or C, targeting artificial intelligence applications or computational solutions.

+### Prompt Engineering (LLM Applicatoin)
+Helps users manage time effectively by integrating with Google Calendar, leveraging ChatGPT to prioritize new events and find available time slots, and updating the optimized schedule back to the calendar.